joakimsahlstrom/twyn/README.md

 * has-methods that can test if an underlying node is present?
 * Delete values/structures
 * Collection modifications
-* AnnotationProcessing for generating java proxy files at compilation
+* AnnotationProcessing for generating java proxy files at compilation - Done
   * Add subinterfaces for proxies that are annotated with @TwynProxy